-Diabetes is a condition that is caused due to lack of insulin in the body to control blood sugar levels.
-Insulin is a hormone that is produced by the pancreas to regulate glucose levels in the blood.
+Insulin is a hormone the pancreas produces to regulate glucose levels in the blood.
+Diabetes is a disease that is caused due to lack of insulin in the body to control blood sugar levels.

 People with diabetes should take extra care of their feet.
-When sugar levels in the blood are not under control for a long period of time, it can affect the feet and cause further complications.
+When sugar levels in the blood are not controlled for a long time, it can affect the feet and cause further complications.

 How does diabetes affect the feet?

-Diabetes can affect feet in many ways.
-It can cause, blockage of arteries, diabetic neuropathy, weakening of the bones and Charcot's Foot.
+Diabetes can affect the feet in many ways.
+It can cause blockage of arteries, diabetic neuropathy, weak bones, and Charcot's Foot.

 Blockage of arteries

-Diabetes can lead to thickening of the arteries.
-When arteries thicken the passage through which the blood flows becomes partially blocked.
+Diabetes can lead to the thickening of the arteries; when arteries thicken, the blood flow passage becomes partially blocked.
 The blockage disrupts the proper flow of blood through the arteries.

-When the arteries that supply blood to the feet are blocked, the feet do not get sufficient amount of blood supply to keep them healthy.
+When the arteries that supply blood to the feet are blocked, they do not get sufficient blood supply to keep them healthy.
 In such a case, it takes a long time for the foot to heal when it is injured.

-Due to this, a diabetic person cannot feel any pain when the foot is injured and may leave the injury untreated.
-When this happens the germs enter through the injured area and start infecting the foot.
+Thus, a chronic diabetic person cannot feel pain when the foot is injured and may leave the injury untreated.
+When this happens, the germs enter the injured area and infect the foot.

-When the injury is left untreated, the infection sets in through the injured area and spreads to the other parts of the feet.
+When the injury is left untreated, the infection spreads through the injured area to the other parts of the feet.

 Gangrene sets in when the infection is left untreated.
-Gangrene is a condition when the tissues die due to lack of proper blood supply.
-In such a case the feet may have to be amputated to prevent infection from spreading to other parts of the body.
+Gangrene is when the tissues die due to a lack of proper blood supply.
+In such a case, the feet may have to be amputated to prevent infection from spreading to other body parts in extreme cases.

-People with diabetes must take proper care of their feet and check their feet regularly for minor cuts, cracks, and bruises.
+People with diabetes must take proper care of their feet and regularly check them for minor cuts, cracks, and bruises.

 Weakening of Bones

-Diabetes can lead to bones becoming weak due to lack of proper blood circulation.
-When the bones become weak they become susceptible to fractures.
+Diabetes can lead to bones becoming weak due to a lack of proper blood circulation.
+When the bones become weak, they become susceptible to fractures.
 A diabetic person is more prone to fractures than a person who is not affected by diabetes.

-Charcot’s Foot is characterized by an initial redness, warmth and swelling of the foot.
-Charcot’s Foot is a can occur in diabetic patients due to significant nerve damage (neuropathy).
-The bones become weak and are prone to fractures and the joints may collapse causing the foot to take an abnormal shape.
+Charcot’s Foot is characterized by an initial redness, warmth, and swelling of the foot.
+Charcot’s Foot can occur in diabetic patients due to significant nerve damage (neuropathy).
+The bones become weak and are prone to fractures, and the joints may collapse, causing the foot to take an abnormal shape.

 Diabetic Foot Care